michaelehab/Football-Tactics-Hub/README.md

 ```
 ### Running the server

-From within the `server` directory, to run the server, execute:
+From within the `/server` directory, to run the server, execute:

 ```bash
 PORT=3001 npm start
 ```

 ### Starting the web client
-From within the `web` directory, to run the web client, execute:
+From within the `/web` directory, to run the web client, execute:

 ```bash
 npm start